iron-software/IronBarcode-Examples/how-to/error-correction/README.md

 ## Visual Comparison of Error Correction Levels

-Below are QR Code samples that depict varying levels of error correction from the same content, demonstrating how more robust error correction contributes to increased QR code complexity and enhanced tolerance to faults.
+Below are QR Code samples that depict varying levels of error correction from the same content, showing how a higher error-correction level makes the QR code denser and more tolerant of damage.

 <div class="competitors-section__wrapper-even-1">
     <div class="competitors__card" style="width: 45%;">